hoork/roommate/docs/styles/selecting_blocks.md

 ![](../assets/images/blocks_selectors/extreme.webp)

-If you pass 0 as a value for certain axis, it will be ignored, ie selection will be extruded along that axis.
+By passing 0 as a value for certain axis, it will be ignored, i.e. selection will be extruded along that axis.
 Number means how much rows will be selected from min/max positions.

 ```gdscript
 ruleset.select_blocks_by_extreme(Vector3i(2, 0, -1))